KaiyaFox/main-site/hotel.md

 Station information, including a listing of all bus services and Amtrak lines, can be found on the [station's website](https://wisconsindot.gov/pages/travel/rail/mis.aspx).

 * **Walk**: The Hilton is about a third of a mile from the station.
 It's a 7-10 minute walk depending on your pace and traffic.
 * **Bublr Bikes**: There is a [Bublr Bikes](https://bublrbikes.org) dock at the station that houses up to 8 bikes.
 You can rent a bike and ride it to the Hilton.
-The closest dock to the Hilton is at 5th and Wisconsin, about a block from the Hilton, outside the Baird Center.
+The closest dock to the Hilton is at 5th and Wisconsin outside the Baird Center.

 ## From Milwaukee Mitchell International Airport (MKE)